SwampTG/devopslab/README.md

 - Playbooks: YAML config archives for modules.
 - Plugins: Extended functionalities implemented by others.
 - Host inventory: Define the controlled hosts.
+- Roles - Tasks for the system.
+They can be obtained on Ansible Galaxy and reused.

+#### Control Node

+Accessed by sysadmins to initiate operations.
+Requires python and accepts most Linux and MacOS updated environments.
+Windows is not supported for production environments

+#### Play books

+Use YAMLS that can be reutilised and used from Ansible Galaxy.
+Looks like a pipeline for Github or Gitlab.